awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

 1. Choose the cluster that contains the node group to update\.

 1. If at least one node group has an available update, a box appears at the top of the page notifying you of the available update\.
-If you select the **Compute** tab, you'll see **Update now** in the **AMI release version** column in the **Node Groups** table for the node group that has an available update\.
-To update the node group, select **Update now**\.
+If you select the **Compute** tab, you'll see **Update now** in the **AMI release version** column in the **Node groups** table for the node group that has an available update\.
+To update the node group, choose **Update now**\.

    You won't see a notification for node groups that were deployed with a custom AMI\.
 If your nodes are deployed with a custom AMI, complete the following steps to deploy a new updated custom AMI\.
-   +

    1. Create a new version of your AMI\.

    1. Create a new launch template version with the new AMI ID\.

    1. Upgrade the nodes to the new version of the launch template\.

-1. On the **Update Node Group version** page, select:
+1. On the **Update node group version** dialog box, activate or deactivate the following options:
-   + **Update Node Group version** – This option is unavailable if you deployed a custom AMI or your Amazon EKS optimized AMI is currently on the latest version for your cluster\.
+   + **Update node group version** – This option is unavailable if you deployed a custom AMI or your Amazon EKS optimized AMI is currently on the latest version for your cluster\.
-   + **Launch template version** – This option is unavailable if the node group is deployed without a custom launch template\.
+   + **Change launch template version** – This option is unavailable if the node group is deployed without a custom launch template\.
 You can only update the launch template version for a node group that has been deployed with a custom launch template\.
-Select the version that you want to update the node group to\.
+Select the **Launch template version** that you want to update the node group to\.
 If your node group is configured with a custom AMI, then the version that you select must also specify an AMI\.
 When you upgrade to a newer version of your launch template, every node is recycled to match the new configuration of the launch template version specified\.

-1. For **Update strategy**, select one of the following options and then choose **Update**\.
+1. For **Update strategy**, select one of the following options:
    + **Rolling update** – This option respects the pod disruption budgets for your cluster\.
 Updates fail if there's a pod disruption budget issue that causes Amazon EKS to be unable to gracefully drain the pods that are running on this node group\.
    + **Force update** – This option doesn't respect pod disruption budgets\.
 Updates occur regardless of pod disruption budget issues by forcing node restarts to occur\.

+1. Choose **Update**\.

 ------